 1. Add the right amount of detail

 Because recruiters are unlikely to spend a lot of time reading through your resume, don’t add too much detail.
 Include just enough so that recruiters understand your experience and want to know more.
 Whether you pick a more traditional CV format or a resume format, keep your information to the essentials.
-The more experience you have, the longer your resume should be, but that doesn’t mean you should make it long to fluff it up.
+The more clinical experience you have, the longer your resume should be, but that doesn’t mean you should make it long to fluff it up.
 Let your accomplishments speak for themselves.
 Brief is better than long-winded, or worse, exaggerated.

 2. Read and re-read your physician CV

 Your experience should be enough to overcome a typo, but unfortunately, errors are seen as a sign by many recruiters that you don’t pay enough attention to detail.
 Don’t let your resume get thrown in the trash because of a mistake that would have taken one more read-through to catch and fix.
 If you’re not a spelling or grammar aficionado, call in reinforcements for proofreading.

 While you may decide you want to rearrange your telemedicine resume in a slightly different order, depending on how the job posting reads, our recruiters suggest that you start with training up front, then relevant experience, followed by organizations, publications, and any other information.
 The sections can be ordered as follows:

 Other Information (hobbies, interests, any other information relevant to the posting)